 Organizations must meet the below requirements prior to submitting a request to CCDPH:

 - Testing Fees – While entities can charge for the service of delivering the test, no entity can charge for the BinaxNOW or iHealth test supplies themselves.
 No distribution of BinaxNOW or iHealth tests may result in the consumer being charged directly for COVID-19 testing above and beyond what their insurance will cover.

 - Provider Order – All tests must be performed under the direction of a health care provider’s order.
 These orders can be issued by health care providers on an individual basis, or health care providers or CCDPH can issue standing orders (Email standing order requests to CCDPH)

-- Trained Staff – Tests must be performed by individuals who complete the required BinaxNOW training, including eligible nurses, medical assistants, other healthcare professionals, and other school staff.
+- Trained Staff – Tests must be performed by individuals who complete the required BinaxNOW and iHealth training, including eligible nurses, medical assistants, other healthcare professionals, and other school staff.
 This is an update as of 9/7/2021, as previously only healthcare professionals were allowed to administer tests.
 If you need an updated physician standing order to reflect this, please click the link above to contact CCDPH.

 - Parental Consent if Testing Minors – Any entity testing minors must be prepared to obtain proper parental consent.

 - CLIA Certificate of Waiver – This test is authorized by FDA to be run in sites with a CLIA Certificate of Waiver, Certificate of Compliance, or Certificate of Accreditation.
 Under CLIA rules, persons who perform POC tests must be appropriately trained to perform the test and must use appropriate PPE when handling samples.